mjbradvica/personal-website-articles/2021/n-predicate-builder-introduction.md

-# NPredicateBuilder, An Alternative To Repetative Queries
+# NPredicateBuilder, An Alternative to Repetitive Queries

 [NPredicateBuilder](https://www.nuget.org/packages/NPredicateBuilder.EF/) [(repo here)](https://github.com/mjbradvica/n-predicate-builder) is a way to condense redundant Where and Order LINQ clauses in your application.
 Even better, you can take each predicate and test it independently.
 This means you know that any large query that you create that is unable to be tested by itself works properly.